 Four levels are apparent in this second phase:

-Learning by heart has virtually disappeared from Western education, being identified with authoritarian and impersonal instructional systems.52 However, Mishnah was intended to be memorized: students learned mishnayot as part of their personal relationship with their master, and repeated a given source tens, if not hundreds of times before considering themselves as having learned it.53 A teacher’s exact language was a genuine part of classical learning, even when the distinct expression or vocabulary utilized by the scholar had no impact on the halakhah under discussion.54 Memorization allows for continual study of the material, without regard for available texts or learning aids.
-Internalization of the material through memorization also tends to give the student “ownership” over the material, and even endears the material to the student.
-In one preliminary experiment conducted by this author in an average Israeli religious primary school, three out of four groups of fourth grade pupils were randomly selected, and presented with a program based on the above techniques, without alteration of the quantity of hours devoted to the learning of Mishnah.
-The teachers, all female, had never learned Mishnah systematically, and were trained and instructed to put aside all printed texts, to sing the Mishnah, and to repeat each section until most students could recite it by heart.
-After only two weeks of such study, it was found that the experimental classes had accomplished nearly three times the quantity of material as the control group, and the pupils and teachers registered significant upgrading of their enjoyment of the topic.55 Yet more intriguing was the residual impact discovered among siblings and parents of the experimental groups.
+Learning by heart has virtually disappeared from Western education, being identified with authoritarian and impersonal instructional systems.
+However, Mishnah was intended to be memorized: students learned mishnayot as part of their personal relationship with their master and repeated given source tens, if not hundreds of times before considering themselves as having learned it.
+A teacher’s exact language was a genuine part of classical learning, even when the distinct expression or vocabulary utilized by the scholar had no impact on the halakhah under discussion.
+Memorization allows for the continual study of the material, without regard for available texts or learning aids.
+Internalization of the material through memorization also tends to give the student “ownership” over the material and even endears the material to the student.
+In one preliminary experiment conducted by this author in an average Israeli religious primary school, three out of four groups of fourth-grade pupils were randomly selected, and presented with a program based on the above techniques, without alteration of the number of hours devoted to the learning of Mishnah.
+The teachers, all female, had never learned Mishnah systematically and were trained and instructed to put aside all printed texts, to sing the Mishnah, and to repeat each section until most students could recite it by heart.
+After only two weeks of such study, it was found that the experimental classes had accomplished nearly three times the quantity of material as the control group, and the pupils and teachers registered significant upgrading of their enjoyment of the topic.
+Yet more intriguing was the residual impact discovered among siblings and parents of the experimental groups.
 Students in the experimental groups began teaching the mishnayot they had learned to their families, with the melody and gestures they had learned in school!